 A grand slam is a home run hit with runners on first, second, and third base.
 It is the ultimate hit in baseball as it scores four runs.

-The all-time leaders in grand slams is Alex Rodriguez with 24 in his career, spent entirely in the American League, one more than Lou Gehrig, who also only played in the junior circuit.
+The all-time leaders in grand slams is Alex Rodriguez with 25 in his career, spent entirely in the American League, two more than Lou Gehrig, who also only played in the junior circuit.
 Willie McCovey is the National League leader with 18.

 In the early days of baseball, a grand slam was often an inside-the-park home run, but nowadays that is exceedingly rare.